 Gently weaning your breastfed baby

 Weaning is a natural process in a baby’s development.
-It usually begins whenever a baby starts to eat solid foods.
-The decision to wean a baby should made according to your needs and the needs of your baby.
+It usually begins around six months, when you start introducing solid foods in your baby’s diet.
+The decision to wean a baby should be made according to your needs and the needs of your baby.

 - Natural weaning